 The best source of information about Minkus is Robert Ignatius Letellier’s book The Ballets of Ludwig Minkus (Newcastle, UK: Cambridge Scholars Publishing, 2008).
 He provides what biographical information he could unearth, but most importantly, the scenarios for known ballets by the composer, and very detailed musical analysis, with musical examples taken from several available sources.
 Additionally, there are listings of performances up to 2008, information on published editions, archives, books, recordings, and videos.
 Chapter on the musical style is worth reading (pp. 167-90).
 Also included is an English translation of the original scenario of La Bayadère by S.N.
 Khudekov (pp. 367-76).
 The final quote from this section is from p.
 2.

 https://petipasociety.com/ludwig-minkus/ This is the Petipa Society website’s inviting biography of the composer Minkus.
-[Unattributed.]
+[Unattributed but with a list of sources.]

 The Memoirs of Marius Petipa were translated into English by Helen Whittaker, edited by Lillian Moore (London: Dance Books, 1958).